KeithRochester/Standard-Monitoring-Framework/README.md

 # **Introduction to the Standard Monitoring Framework (SMF)**
 For a while now I’ve been helping customers implement standardised monitoring in various guises.
 These management packs help demonstrate the principle.
 They can be used as a starting point for implementing your own standard monitoring.
 The MPs have been put together in my spare time which means they have had limited testing, they should work in your environment, but I can’t be 100% certain for all the supported Unix/Linux distros.
-Solaris taught me not to assume what works on RHEL works everywhere ☹
+Solaris taught me not to assume what works on RHEL works everywhere. ☹
 # **History**
 The idea for the SMF came from the great work that people like Russ Slaten and Tyson Paul have done on creating monitoring from configuration files.
 They both have created MPs that monitor ‘stuff’ by reading/discovering configuration from files.
 I liked the work they had done, to allow the easy creation of port and URL monitoring without having to use authoring tools, so much I decided to try and apply the same principle to as much monitoring as possible.